Politics (Aristotle)

-Politics (Πολιτικά, Politiká) is a work of political philosophy by Aristotle, a 4th-century BC Greek philosopher.
+Politics (Πολιτικα, Politiká) is a work of political philosophy by Aristotle, a 4th-century BC Greek philosopher.

 At the end of the Nicomachean Ethics, Aristotle declared that the inquiry into ethics leads into a discussion of politics.
 The two works are frequently considered to be parts of a larger treatise – or perhaps connected lectures – dealing with the "philosophy of human affairs".
 In Aristotle's hierarchical system of philosophy he considers politics, the study of communities, to be of higher priority than ethics, which concerns individuals.

 The title of Politics literally means "the things concerning the πόλις (polis)", and is the origin of the modern English word politics.
 As Aristotle explains, this is understood by him to be a study of how people should best live together in communities – the polis being seen by him as the best and most natural community for humans.

 The history of Greek city-states, their wars and intrigues and political churning, was well-documented.
 In addition to such documentation, Aristotle pursued a research project of collecting 158 constitutions of various city-states in order to examine them for their strong and weak points.
 This evidence-based, descriptive approach to the study of politics was a hallmark of Aristotle's method, and a contrast with the more idealistic from-first-principles approach of Plato, as seen for example in the Republic.

 As with the Nicomachean Ethics, the Politics is not a polished work as Aristotle would have written it for publication.
 There are various theories about the text which has come down to us.
 It may have been assembled from a set of shorter works on certain political themes, combined with or interlaced with his marginal notes or with the notes taken by those who attended his Lyceum lectures.